draios/onprem-install-docs/4.0.0/migration.md

         installer deploy

-2. Ensure that PostgreSQL databases, users, and grants are initialized by the `postgres-init-job` job:
+2. Ensure that the PostgreSQL databases, users, and grants are initialized by the `postgres-init-job` job:

         deploy.go:1711] removing postgres db init job
         deploy.go:1714] running postgres db init job